 Most nurses who kill work alone, however a case in Austria saw four nurses in Vienna who worked together between 1983 and 1991.
 Led by nurses aide Waltraud Wagner at Lainz General Hospital, they killed patients using morphine and later by drowning, holding the patient down, pinching their nose and pouring water down their throat, a truly horrific and terrifying way to die.

 Maria Gruber, Irene Leidolf, Stephanija Mayer, and Waltraud Wagner, collectively known as the ‘Lainz Angels of Death‘, have admitted killing 49 patients but as with many medical serial killers, it is feared the true number of patients murdered may be as high as 200.
-They were caught when a doctor overheard them laughing about their latest victim, starting an investigation which resulted in their arrest in 1989.
+They were caught when a doctor overheard them laughing about their latest victim, starting an investigation that resulted in their arrest in 1989.

 In the UK, the case of Dr. Harold Shipman is one which caused shock across the country.
 A friendly local GP who had been murdering his elderly patients by injecting them with diamorphine and falsifying their medical notes.
 His choice of patients, their ailing health and his cool and reassuring manner to family members ensured the deaths were attributed to poor health.